josev2046/LMS-E-Commerce-and-Video-Authorisation-Blueprint/README.md

-# Architecture: LMS E-Commerce and Video Authorisation
+# LMS e-Commerce and video authorisation: a blueprint

-## 1. System Overview
+## 1. System overview

 Panopto does not include a native payment gateway or e-commerce engine.
 As such, all monetisation and transactional workflows must be managed externally.
 In this architecture, Moodle operates as the storefront (or primary integration point) and access gateway, while Panopto functions strictly as the secure video delivery tier.

 Access to premium video content is governed entirely by Moodle course enrolments passed to Panopto via Learning Tools Interoperability (LTI).

-## 2. Sequence Schematic
+## 2. Sequence schematic

 <img width="1221" height="595" alt="image" src="https://github.com/user-attachments/assets/ce9b7621-2fad-4c7c-b828-e0b461e21c09" />

-## 3. Authorisation Data Flow
+## 3. Authorisation data flow

 The integration relies on standard LTI standards to handle user provisioning and access control.
 The step-by-step technical flow is as follows: